About IB DP

 The application further includes a letter of recommendation.
 The letter is not mandatory, but only a recommended annex to the application.
 It could be a statement of a teacher from the current secondary school, preferably of a subject related to the applicant’s preferred field of interest.
 The date and method of delivery remain the same as for the essay.

 IB Entrance examination and Admission conditions

-The date of the entrance examination is set for June 19, 2021.
+The date of the entrance examination for the 1st round of the admission procedure is set for June 19, 2021.

 The entrance examination is conducted in English in front of a board of commissioners and includes only a motivation interview which concerns the applicant’s motivation for the IB DP and a discussion on the topic of the submitted essay (it does not include an entrance test nor a professional subject exam).

 On the day of the entrance examination, it is necessary to provide a certified copy of the last three secondary school certificates (or the last three certificates from the period before the end of compulsory schooling if the student is no longer studying secondary school) and language certificates (if any), in person.